By Brad Bloom, Publisher

 What is the atrophy in your life?
 Is it a broken relationship, your own personal sin, a debilitating fear, selfishness and the preoccupation with things other than God or perhaps YOUR body and the things you prize most dearly.

 We mustn’t be deceived and hesitate to work hard and serve God.
 It is the way we are physically and spiritually designed to live.
 God desires His very best for all of us.
+Each one of us are God’s greatest prize – a trophy of great value.
 When you feel like you are being held back realize that it is simply a lie.
-Don’t believe it – Don’t hold onto it.
+When you think you’ve arrived, realize that in your journey through eternity (it doesn’t begin someday – you’re in it already) God wants to continually take you further.
+So, Don’t believe the illusion of the plateau – Don’t hold onto the curse of atrophy.
 God gives you the freedom to live a prized life.
 That is the vision He has for you.

 Let’s commit today to be fully devoted to God with our physical bodies and our spiritual gifts.
 We can daily represent Christ’s victory over sin and death by living fully for Him for others.
 Discover what it means to be #atrophyforgood.